 This student was scheduled on the Classes form found in the navigation tree under Student > Scheduling > Classes.

 In Edit Mode, check the End Date and Start Date.
 The End Date should be the last school day that the student was enrolled in the old section (the section they are leaving).
-The Start Date should filled in with the first school day when the student will be enrolled in the new section (the section they are entering).
+The Start Date should be populated with the first school day when the student will be enrolled in the new section.
 In order for the Course Attendance Reporting (CAR) table to be properly maintained, these dates must be correct.
 Locate the course in their schedule that contains the section that will be changed.
 Click on the section that the student is moving into.
 The new section will turn green.

-The student is changing their homeroom class from Hollis to Ashton (the section below was selected).
+The student is changing their homeroom class from Merle to Caudill and will start the new class on 03/31/2022.

 Students can also be mass scheduled using the forms available within the Scheduling Process > Functions category on the navigation tree.